 - Sensitivity to light

-Other symptoms of cataracts in dogs include:
+Other symptoms of cataracts include:

 - Difficulty seeing in dim light